DillonLab/Gen2Epi/README.md

       	“source .bashrc”

+  4)	Copy the test dataset in the current working directory under

+  	“/home/user/Desktop/Test_DATA”

-  4)	Copy the Gen2Epi_Scripts folder in your current working directory.
+  5)	Copy the Gen2Epi_Scripts folder in your current working directory.

 # How to use